 The cases of note currently in Texas are:

-As of writing this page, most of the attention and controversy has been surrounding the December 4:16-cv-03552 case here in Texas.
+As of writing this page, most of the attention and controversy will be surrounding the June 2017 4:17-cv-01796 case here in Texas.
+As such, to learn how a Texas defense attorney should handle a Siemens PLM case based on their past filings, click here.

 SIEMENS PLM SOFTWARE STRATEGY: